Skip to Content

 CEZ Group established the Office of the Ombudsman in October 2009 as one of the first energy companies in Europe and the first one in Czechia.
 The ombudsman reports directly to the Board of Directors and is completely independent of CEZ Group subsidiaries.

-CEZ Group established the Office of the Ombudsman in October 2009 as one of the first energy companies in Europe and the first one in Czechia.
-The ombudsman reports directly to the Board of Directors and is completely independent of CEZ Group subsidiaries.
 The ombudsman’s tasks include investigations of customer claims, assessments of customer suggestions for improvement of services provided by CEZ Group, and proposals of systemic changes to individual CEZ Group companies.
 As an independent body, the ombudsman also considers each case based on the customer’s individual circumstances and potential hardship.
-Since the establishment of the ombudsman office, 9,502 claims have been processed.
+Since the establishment of the ombudsman office, 10,317 claims have been processed.

-In 2022, the CEZ Group ombudsman received 902 notifications from customers: 889 submissions and 13 suggestions for improvement.
-The ombudsman assessed 74 complaints as legitimate.
-In 39 cases, the customers’ claims were recognized as legitimate by concerned companies from CEZ Group.
-In 35 cases, the ombudsman applied a specific approach for the customer’s benefit, namely exercising the right to apply for an exception in the case of a customer in a difficult life situation even if the claim is not justified.
+In 2023, the CEZ Group ombudsman received 815 notifications from customers: 804 submissions and 11 suggestions for improvement.
+The ombudsman assessed 46 complaints as legitimate.
+In 28 cases, the customers’ claims were recognized as legitimate by concerned companies from CEZ Group.
+In 18 cases, the ombudsman applied a specific approach for the customer’s benefit, namely exercising the right to apply for an exception in the case of a customer in a difficult life situation even if the claim is not justified.
+In October 2024, it will be 15 years since ČEZ, a. s., was the first in the Czech Republic to introduce the institution of the Office of the Ombudsman.